Guide to the PhD Program in History

 Milestones and Candidacy for the Ph.D.
 Degree

 The general examination tests the student’s acquaintance with the events and historiography of a given period or topic, grasp of major issues and questions, and the ability to follow, construct, and criticize historical interpretations.
 The general examination consists of three written exams, conducted by three examiners, including the advisor, covering three separate fields of study.
-Once the student has completed all the other requirements for Ph.D. candidacy, the student’s advisor should notify the graduate coordinator to arrange for the student to take these three written examinations.

 Each field examination will pose a question or questions to which students will write responses that, taken together, are no longer than 5,000 words (the total writing for all three fields exams should not exceed 15,000 words).
 Each of the three written examinations is to be completed within an eight-hour period, administered by the graduate coordinator, and pledged under the University’s honor code.
 Once cleared by the advisor to take their exams, students may schedule the specific days on which each exam is given, but must complete all of them within a one-week period.
-If—and only if—the examiners agree that all three parts of the written examination have been completed satisfactorily, the advisor will schedule an oral examination as soon as possible following the submission of the written exam at which all three examiners must be present (preferably in person, but by video conference if necessary).
-Following this oral examination, the three examiners will decide whether the student qualifies to pass, or passes with distinction, to the dissertation stage of the doctorate.
+If—and only if—the examiners agree that all three parts of the written examination have been completed satisfactorily, the advisor will schedule an oral examination as soon as possible following the submission of the written exam in which all three examiners must participate.
+Following this oral examination, the three examiners will decide whether the student qualifies to pass, or pass with distinction, to the dissertation stage of the doctorate.
 A student who fails the general examination can retake those parts of it (one or more of the written exams or the oral exam) deemed unsatisfactory, but only once, and must do so within four months of the date of the original written exam submission.
 If the student passes the written portion of the exam after retaking that part of it deemed unsatisfactory for a second time, the full examination committee must convene as soon as possible for an oral examination.
 The second evaluation can proceed as scheduled before an unsatisfactory exam is retaken, and the Director of Graduate Studies can request a writing portfolio as a basis for evaluation.

 To the Ph.D.
 Degree: Teaching and Scholarly Research